Callirhoë (Calydonian woman): Interpretation

 The myth is a typical example of Dionysus inflicting destructive and collective mania ("madness"), his most common way of punishing mortals who displease him; the entire city is punished for the humiliation his priest suffers, and in the end Dionysus is not only responsible for the girl’s death but for that of his own priest Coresus as well.
-Robert Bell thinks that Callirhoë's tale, who suffers a rather unfair treatment due to a man's wounded pride, as well as myths similar to that one, show a hint of male chauvinism, and that Callirhoë might have even killed herself to avoid condemnation and hostility from the rest of the Calydonians.
+Robert Bell thinks that Callirhoë's tale, who suffers a rather unfair treatment due to a man's wounded pride, as well as myths similar to that one, show a hint of male chauvinism, and that Callirhoe might have even killed herself to avoid condemnation and hostility from the rest of the Calydonians.

-The aetiological elements of the tale conern the cult image that Coresus prays to, which was eventually housed in the sanctuary of Dionysus Calydonius in the city of Patrae, on the opposite side of the strait, before being looted by the Romans during the first century BC.
+The aetiological elements of the tale concern the cult image that Coresus prays to, which was eventually housed in the sanctuary of Dionysus Calydonius in the city of Patrae, on the opposite side of the strait, before being looted by the Romans during the first century BC.
 The myth was also likely used to explain the name of the lovely-flowing spring near Calydon.

 Callirhoë's case is not unlike that of King Admetus, who was given a chance to escape death provided that someone else was willing to take his place, only for nobody but his wife to accept to do so.